Jake Hyde: Club career

 On 6 July 2016, Hyde joined League Two club Stevenage on undisclosed terms, after being released from his contract with York.
 On 16 February 2017, he joined National League South club Maidenhead United on a one-month loan.
 He was released by Stevenage at the end of 2016–17.
 On 26 June 2017, Hyde signed for Maidenhead permanently, following their promotion to the National League.

 Hyde signed for newly relegated National League South club Woking on 16 July 2018.
 He made his debut on 4 August 2018 in a 1–0 win away to East Thurrock United, playing the whole match.
 He scored his first goal three days later, scoring an 81st-minute equalising goal in a 2–1 home victory against St Albans City.

 On 14 August 2020, Hyde made the switch to fellow National League side, FC Halifax Town on a two-year deal.
 He scored 12 goals in 28 games for the Shaymen in the 2020-21 season.

 In July 2021, Hyde joined Wrexham on a two-year deal for an undisclosed fee.
 On 1 August 2022, Hyde signed for fellow National League side Southend United on a season-long loan deal.

 Hyde joined Yeovil Town for the 2023–24 season.
 At the end of the 2023–24 season, Hyde was released by Yeovil following the club's promotion from the National League South.

 On 15 June 2024, Hyde signed for Chelmsford City.
 Following the conclusion of the 2024–25 season, Hyde was released by Chelmsford City.

 Hyde re-joined Woking for the 2025–26 season as strength and conditioning coach, while also being registered as a player.

+On 25 April 2026, Hyde announced his retirement from football upon the conclusion of the 2025–26 season.